-The following items are required for application to the program: completed Trinity University Graduate application, completed departmental application, a \$30 application fee, official transcripts from all previous colleges attended, including evidence of a baccalaureate degree from an accredited institution, aptitude test scores from the Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT), a resume, a brief statement of purpose indicating the applicant's reasons for selecting a career in health care administration, and two letters of recommendation from individuals who are familiar with the applicant's academic and/or employment performance.
+The following items are required for application to the program: completed Trinity University Graduate application, completed departmental application, a \$50 application fee, official transcripts from all previous colleges attended, including evidence of a baccalaureate degree from an accredited institution, a resume, a brief statement of purpose indicating the applicant's reasons for selecting a career in health care administration, and two letters of recommendation from individuals who are familiar with the applicant's academic and/or employment performance.
 The general deadline is July 1.

 Provisional admission will be considered if the grade point average on the last 60 hours of undergraduate course work is less than 3.0.
-A graduate degree can obviate the need to take the GRE or GMAT.
 Admission to the Executive Program assumes the applicant has basic knowledge of accounting, statistics, and economics.
 Competency in computer spreadsheet applications (e.g., Excel) is strongly encouraged prior to enrolling.
-An oncampus interview is required.
+An on-campus interview is required.